davidkpiano/node-azure-mvc/README.md

 });
 ```

 And go ahead and revert the `"serve"` script change in `package.json` -- it's no longer needed.
-Build and run your app to verify that everything still works.
+Build and run your app (`npm run start`) to verify that everything still works.

 ⚠️ **Warning:** Before you make any commits, always make sure that your `.env` files are ignored.
 Check that this is in your `.gitignore` file: